euratom-software/calcam/docs/source/intro_install_setup.rst

 * The :class:`RayCaster` class has been removed.
 This is because although more functionality was originally envisaged for this class, that additional functionality is no longer planned for Calcam and therefore only a single method of this class was ever useful.
 In addition, the important element of this class' state was already being held by other objects.
 The functionality of the :class:`RayCaster` class has been moved to the function :func:`calcam.raycast_sightlines()`

+* The :class:`machine_geometry` module has been removed.
+Now instead of every CAD modeling having its own class inside calcam.machine_geometry, the :class:`calcam.CADModel` class is used for all CAD models and is instanciated with string arguments to specify the name of the model you want.
+Also there have been various changes to method names and call signatures in the CAD model class.

 * Naming conventions: to be more Pythonic, throughout the API argument or function names which previously used capital letters and ``PascalCase`` or ``camelCase`` have been changed to ``lowercase_with_underscores``, while class names keep ``PascalCase``.

 For more information, see the API documentation in :doc:`api_analysis` and the :doc:`api_examples` .